plone/training/docs/mastering-plone/code.md

   `git rebase temp`
   That inserts the changes into master in the right place.
 You only maintain a master branch that is a sequence of commits.

-- Then you need to update your chapter-docs to point to the corresponding commit ids:
+- Then you might need to update your training documentation to point to the corresponding commit ids:

   - chapter one: `git checkout 121431243`
   - chapter two: `git checkout 498102980`